giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-08-02-developing-web-apis-good-practices.md

 ---
 published: true
 layout: post
-title: Developing and consuming web apis, what I learned
+title: Developing Web APIs - Good Practices
 categories: Article
 tags: web-api good-pratices
 ---

 Some days ago a coworker asked me what do I thought about wich status code a web api should return and if there are some the good pratices to follow.
 When him asked this, I remembered that I've followed some good pratices, most of them based on my emperical knowledge of years of development and consuming web apis.
-For this reason I wrote this post as a way to organize e document for what are those good pratices that I follow.
-I hope it can be useful to someone.
+For this reason I wrote this post as a way to organize and document what are those good pratices that I follow.
+Maybe it can be useful to someone.

 The list below is not intended to be right and definitive, there is no silver bullet, but just things that I learned and tested in more of a decade working with web apis.
 Things that worked for me and my projects can easily not work for you and your projects, because context is other  and challenges too.